-What is a CIA?
-This is the most recognized certification for internal auditors.
-The certification is granted by the IIA, a US-based institute with local chapters and members around the world.
-This means the CIA is an option for just about anywhere you live and plan to work.
+What is the CIA?
+The CIA is the Certified Internal Auditor certification, the most recognized certification for internal auditors.
+The Institute of Internal Auditors (IIIA) awards the CIA certification.
+And because the IIA is a U.S.-based institution with local chapters and members around the world, you can expect people to value the CIA just about anywhere you plan to live and work.

-What is a CISA, or Certified Information Systems Analyst?
-CISA is a certification for IT auditors.
-Compared to CIA, which is more for a generalist/management role, CISA is for specialists.
+The Certified Information Systems Analyst (CISA) certification is for IT auditors.
+Compared to the CIA, which is more useful for internal auditors in a general/management role, the CISA is for specialists.

-The CISA certification is one of the four granted by ISACA, an association established in 1969 for information systems audit, assurance, security, risk, privacy and governance professionals.
+ISACA, an association established in 1969 for information systems audit, assurance, security, risk, privacy and governance professionals, grants the CISA along with 3 other certifications.
 ISACA has more than 140,000 members in 180 countries.
+ISACA launched the CISA certification specifically in 1978.
+Since then, more than 140,000 people have obtained the CISA certification to validate their IS expertise.

 The exam itself isn’t too hard — there is only one part of the exam — but the experience requirement is strict.
 A candidate needs to accumulate 5 years of relevant experience to get the certification.
 As you can imagine, this is not a qualification for entry-level auditors.